dremnik/dremnik/src/content/blog/2025/you-cant-scale-clarity.md

 #### stay small.

-keeping our teams small and optimizing for high-signal environments follows naturally from the fact that clarity doesn't parallelize, and coordination costs scale faster than the advanges of headcount when individuals are augmented.
+keeping our teams small and optimizing for high-signal environments follows naturally from the fact that clarity doesn't parallelize, and coordination costs scale faster than the advantages of headcount when individuals are augmented.

 iteration speed is everything. the consensus loop must be tight and high-trust; velocity comes from _removing_ people not adding them.